 Flowering Shares & Growth Share Plans

-With many years of experience working closely with businesses of all sizes, our corporate team has gained a reputation for exceeding our clients’ expectations time after time.
+With many years of experience working closely with businesses of all sizes, our Corporate Tax & Finance Solicitors have gained a reputation for exceeding our clients’ expectations time after time.
 As leading law firm directory Chambers and Partners puts it: “This ’proactive and supportive’ team has been involved in a number of high-profile regional deals.
 It has particular experience in the healthcare market, company reorganisations and in dealing with information memoranda for collective investment schemes.”

 Based in offices in Leeds, Sheffield and York, our solicitors are ready to help you with your growth or flowering share arrangements.
 Call 0333 323 5292 or fill in the online contact form.